ogaga-ai/enzyme-thermostability/README.md

 ## Why This Matters

-Enzymes are the catalysts that drive industrial bioprocesses — fermentation, biodegradation, drug synthesis, biofuel production.
-The problem: most natural enzymes are fragile.
-They unfold and stop working above ~40°C. But industrial reactors run at 60–80°C for efficiency.
+Enzymes are the catalysts that drive industrial bioprocesses such as fermentation, biodegradation, drug synthesis, biofuel production.
+However, most natural enzymes are fragile.
+They unfold and become ineffective above ~40°C. But industrial reactors run at 60–80°C for efficiency.
+To solve this problem, my goal is to engineer a thermostable enzyme experimetally.

-Engineering a thermostable enzyme experimentally means:
+Engineering a thermostable enzyme experimentally means following a 4-step process that;
-- Design a mutation → express the protein in a host organism → purify it → measure Tm in the lab
+- Designs a mutation → express the protein in a host organism → purify it → measure Tm in the lab
-- That's **weeks of work per variant**, and directed evolution generates **thousands of variants**

-Computational prediction lets you pre-screen millions of candidates in minutes and only synthesize the top ones.
-This is the bottleneck Novozymes, Codexis, and DSM-Firmenich spend hundreds of millions solving every year.

-This project is also directly tied to published experimental research on lipase and cellulase production in fermentation systems — exactly the class of enzyme where thermostability determines industrial viability.
+- Executing this could take **weeks of work per variant**, and directed evolution generates **thousands of variants**, but computational prediction lets you pre-screen millions of candidates in minutes and only synthesize the top ones.
+This is the bottleneck companies such as  Novozymes, Codexis, and DSM-Firmenich spend hundreds of millions solving every year.
+This project is also directly tied to published to my experimental research on lipase and cellulase production in fermentation systems; exactly the class of enzyme where thermostability determines industrial viability.

 ## Overview